Thorinair/LumaDriver/README.md

 Above is the definition for VRSL DMX fixture(s) which represent LumaDriver.

-* **Sector N** - This is the first sector and fixture for LumaDriver.
+* **Sector N** - This is the first sector for LumaDriver.
 It contains toggles, intensity controls and strobe effects.
     - **Enable DMX** - This pixel should be set to a value higher than 127 to enable DMX control.
 Useful for toggling DMX functionality through the video feed itself.
     - **Zone X Intensity** - These 4 pixels control the intensity of the 4 zones.
 Their value is directly multiplied with the existing intensity of the zones.
     - **Gradient X Intensity** - These 3 pixels control the intensity of the 3 gradients.
 Their value is directly multiplied with the existing intensity of the gradients.
     - **Strobe Speed** - This pixel controls how fast the LumaDriver will strobe.
 Values below 26 will not perform a strobing effect, while values above will control the speed.
-* **Sector N+1** - This is the second sector and fixture for LumaDriver.
+* **Sector N+1** - This is the second sector for LumaDriver.
 It contains color data for different zones and gradients.
 These colors can be freely reassigned in LumaDriver's config.
     - **Color X R** - Pixel for the red channel of a color.
     - **Color X G** - Pixel for the green channel of a color.
     - **Color X B** - Pixel for the blue channel of a color.